 - 1. Having a bath or shower - 2.
-Getting in and out of bed /washing your face and hands /dressing or undressing / eating/ taking the right amount of medicine at the right times - 3.
-Getting around indoors/ getting up and down stairs - 4.
-Using the toilet - 5.
-Getting out of the house /shopping for food / doing routine housework or laundry /doing paperwork or paying bills
+Getting in and out of bed ,washing your face and hands , dressing or undressing, using the toilet, eating, including cutting up food, taking medication, getting around indoors and using stairs - 3.
+Getting out of the house, shopping for food, doing routine housework or laundry, doing paperwork or paying bills